Digital Forensics (DFSC)

 DFSC 7362.
 Computational Forensics.
 3 Hours.

-This course examines principles and uses of computational intelligence methodologies and algorithms in soft computing and digital forensics.
+Students examine principles and uses of computational intelligence methodologies and algorithms in soft computing and digital forensics.
 Students become familiar with core concepts of each algorithm and a broad perspective of emerging applications to practical problems in digital forensics.
 Topics may include fuzzy sets, rough sets, artificial neural networks, evolution computing, probabilistic reasoning, and their applications to digital forensics.

 DFSC 7364.
 Scientific Communications.
 3 Hours.

-This course examines aspects of scientific communication, specifically writing in the disciplines.
+Students examine aspects of scientific communication, specifically writing in the disciplines.
 The goal of this course is to enable students to write professionally in the field of digital and cyber forensic science.
 The course includes strategies on writing research papers, dissertations, grants, and conference presentations.
 Emphasis is placed on how to use multi-media effectively in presentations and technical communications.

 DFSC 7365.
 Commercial Tool Verification.
 3 Hours.